pjloveshiphop/from-scrapy-to-mongodb/README.md

 # from-scrapy-to-mongodb

 # Description
-The program does a simply which pulls data from "https://http://books.toscrape.com" and loads them into MongoDB</br>
+The program does a simple job which pulls data from "https://http://books.toscrape.com" and loads them into MongoDB</br>
 Extract (from website), Transform & Load (to MongoDB).

 # Installation